fizzy2562/heroku-static-website/README.md

 Note that no apache indexes-like feature is available (That's safer!).

 #### Customization
-If you want/need to use different folders than the given ones in */public*, edit *config.ru*.
+If you want/need to use different folders in */public*, edit *config.ru*.

 #### Any demo?
 Sure!
 [This page](http://static-demo-1.herokuapp.com/) and its companion stuff are running on heroku.